 Nguyen \cite{Nguyen2025} extended these results to account for temperature-dependent viscosity, while Mielke \cite{Mielke1997} provided a rigorous mathematical treatment of sideband instabilities.
 Substantial attention has also been devoted to understanding bifurcations near the basic state at $Ra = Ra_c$.
-Ma and Wang \cite{Ma2003, Ma2004} investigated attractor bifurcation and dynamic bifurcation phenomena in this regime, the results were later generalized by Han et al. \cite{Han2019} to include the internal heating and variable gravity effects.
+Ma and Wang \cite{Ma2003, Ma2004} investigated attractor bifurcation phenomena in this regime, the results were later generalized by Han et al. \cite{Han2019} to include the internal heating and variable gravity effects.
 Braaksma and Iooss \cite{Braaksma2019} established the existence of bifurcating quasipatterns near the threshold, and Haragus and Iooss \cite{Haragus2021} analyzed the emergence of symmetric domain walls.
 More recently, Watanabe and Yoshimura \cite{Watanabe2023} examined resonance, symmetry, and periodic orbit bifurcations in the vicinity of the basic state.
-For a broader overview of bifurcation-related studies, we refer readers to the recent work \cite{Welter2025} and references therein.
+For a broader exposition of bifurcation phenomena in this problem from a dynamical systems perspective, we direct the reader to the recent studies by Welter \cite{Welter2025} and Roberts \cite{Roberts2025} and the pertinent literature reviewed therein.